-The CARES Act created the $30.75 billion Education Stabilization fund for State educational agencies (SEAs) to spend on education.
+The CARES Act created the $30.75 billion Education Stabilization fund for State educational agencies (SEAs) to spend on education and education technology.
 Of which $13.5 billion went to The Elementary and Secondary School Emergency Relief (ESSER) Funds to provide local educational agencies (LEAs), including charter schools that are LEAs, with emergency relief to address the impact that COVID-19 has had and continues to have on schools across the nation.
 According to FutureEd, “Another $3 billion goes to the Governors Emergency Education Relief Fund (GEER), which governors can use for ‘significantly impacted’ school districts or higher education institutions.”

 The deadline for LEAs to apply for funds is dependent on your state.
 Note that SEAs can use ESSER funds for allowable expenditures incurred on or after March 13, 2020.
 Reach out to the federal programs officer in your district to discuss your school’s specific funding allotment.
 Communication is key to the strategic procurement of edTech solutions.

 District administrators across the country, like Oklahoma’s State Superintendent of Public Instruction Joy Hofmeister, are preparing for options to bridge the digital divide.
 “Recognizing the significant learning loss that has resulted from the pandemic, it will be important that districts leverage their ESSER allocations to support students in regaining lost academic ground,” Hofmeister said.

 The law allows districts to spend CARES Act ESSER funds on a broad range of activities, as long as they fall within the dozen allowable uses related to COVID-19.
 As school districts continue to determine the best way to spend their money, many are focusing on these two allowable uses:

 - Purchasing supplies to sanitize and clean the facilities of a local educational agency, including buildings operated by such agency.